Monday, 12 May 2025

 It can be difficult to specify in general terms exactly what to look for, but here are some guidelines;

-• If you're seeing lots of small bubbles on the surface, this is normal and a sign of fermentation being underway, or beginning to ramp up (ie. not an infection).
+• Small Bubbles: Lots of small bubbles on the surface are normal and indicate fermentation being underway (ie. not an infection).

-• If you see a consistent bubbly, foam like substance on the surface, this is krausen and is definitely normal (ie. not an infection).
+• Krausen: A consistent bubbly, foam-like substance on the surface is krausen and is definitely normal (ie. not an infection).

 An example of a krausen sitting on top of fermenting beer